 How to get to Doi Inthanon

-We had hired a Yamaha PCX for our back-packing trip across Mae Hong Son Loop and thus we went to Doi Inthanon on our bike/scooter only.
+We had hired a Yamaha PCX for our back-packing trip across Mae Hong Son Loop (Read more: Tips for Renting Motorbike in Chiang Mai) and thus we went to Doi Inthanon on our bike/scooter only.
 In case, you can drive a scooter, that would be the best as all places are spread out and you can easily visit them at your own plan and convenience.
 Second option is to hire a Songthaew (Yellow Colour big Auto-Rickshaws) from Chiang Mai for your whole trip to Doi Inthanon.

 Hope this helps you plan your Doi Inthanon Day Trip better.
 Please do drop us a comment in case you happen to enjoy your trip or have any additional information that we can share with our fellow travellers.